huggingface/blog/deep-rl-q-part2.md

 Start the tutorial here 👉 [LINK COLAB]

 Congrats on finishing this chapter!
 There was a lot of information.
 And congrats on finishing the tutorials.
-You’ve just implemented from scratch your first RL agent and shared it on the Hub 🥳.
+You’ve just implemented your first RL agent from scratch and shared it on the Hub 🥳.

-Implementing from scratch when you study a new architecture **is important to really understand deeply how it works.**
+Implementing from scratch when you study a new architecture **is important to understand how it works.**

 That’s **normal if you still feel confused** with all these elements. **This was the same for me and for all people who studied RL.**

 Take time to really grasp the material before continuing.
-It’s important to master these elements and having a solid foundations before entering the **fun part.**
+It’s essential to master these elements and having a solid foundations before entering the **fun part.**
-Don't hesitate, to modify the implementation, try ways to improve it, change environments, **the best way to learn is to try things by your own!**
+Don't hesitate to modify the implementation, try ways to improve it and change environments, **the best way to learn is to try things on your own!**

 We published additional readings in the syllabus if you want to go deeper 👉 https://github.com/huggingface/deep-rl-class/blob/main/unit2/README.md